In Shogun Live, you can create simple, single-segment (and therefore rigid) props.

 To use the Object Manipulator:

-- Select the object and if the Object Manipulator isn't displayed, click the Object Manipulator button or press M.
+- If the Object Manipulator isn't displayed, click the Object Manipulator button or press M

 - Drag to move the prop in the 3D Scene view or enter the required values in the Object Manipulator fields.